 - R37.
 The ROBOT battery must be secured such that it will not dislodge during vigorous ROBOT interaction including if the ROBOT is turned over or placed in any arbitrary orientation. - R38.
 Each electrical terminal on the ROBOT battery, main breaker, and their connections (lugs, stripped wire ends, etc.) to the wire must be fully insulated at all times. - R39.
-Non-electrical sources of energy used by the ROBOT, (i.e., stored at the start of a MATCH), shall come only from the following sources: - compressed air stored in the pneumatic system that has been charged in compliance with R79 and R80, - B. a change in the altitude of the ROBOT center of gravity, - C. storage achieved by deformation of ROBOT parts, - D. closed-loop COTS pneumatic (gas) shocks, and - E. air-filled (pneumatic) wheels. - R40.
-The one (1) ROBOT battery, a single pair of Anderson Power Products (or APP) 2-pole SB type connectors, the one (1) main 120-amp (120A) surface mount circuit breaker (Cooper Bussman P/N: CB185-120, CB185F-120, CB285-120), and the one (1) CTR Electronics Power Distribution Panel (PDP, P/N: am-2856, 217-4244, 14-806880) shall be connected with 6 AWG (7 SWG or 16 mm2) copper wire or larger, with no additional devices or modifications, as shown in Figure 9-9.
+Non-electrical sources of energy used by the ROBOT, (i.e., stored at the start of a MATCH), shall come only from the following sources: - A. compressed air stored in the pneumatic system that has been charged in compliance with R79 and R80, - B. a change in the altitude of the ROBOT center of gravity, - C. storage achieved by deformation of ROBOT parts, - D. closed-loop COTS pneumatic (gas) shocks, and - E. air-filled (pneumatic) wheels.